UCF Smart & Safe Transportation Lab (SST Lab)

 P.E., F.ASCE, F.ITE

-Dr. Mohamed Abdel-Aty, PE, FASCE is a Trustee Chair at the University of Central Florida (UCF).
-He is a Pegasus Professor and Chair of the Civil, Environmental and Construction Engineering Department at UCF.
-He is leading the Future City initiative at UCF.
-His main expertise and interests are in the areas of traffic safety analysis, simulation, big data and data analytics, ITS and CAV.
-He is pioneer and well recognized nationally and internationally in work and research in real-time safety analysis, Proactive traffic management, integrating road safety and transportation planning, Highway Safety Manual and Connected Vehicles.
-He was awarded in 2015 the Pegasus Professorship, the highest honor at UCF.
-In the last 22 years, Dr. Abdel-Aty has managed more than 60 research projects.
-Dr. Abdel-Aty has published more than 541 papers, 276 in journals (Citations 12,475, H-Index 59).
-He supervised to graduation 70 PhD and MS students (in addition to currently supervising 15 PhD students).
-Dr. Abdel-Aty is the Editor-in-Chief of Accident Analysis and Prevention, the premier journal in safety.
-He is a member of the Editorial Boards of the ITS Journal and the International Journal of Sustainable Transportation, Fellow of ASCE, and member of multiple TRB Committees, including Safety Data, Analysis & Evaluation, Safety Performance and User Information Systems.
-In 2003 he was selected as UCF’s Distinguished Researcher, and in 2007 as UCF’s Outstanding Graduate Teacher.
+Dr. Mohamed Abdel-Aty, PE is a Trustee Endowed Chair at the University of Central Florida (UCF).
+He is a Pegasus Distinguished Professor and former Chair of the Civil, Environmental and Construction Engineering Department at UCF.
+He has a joint appointment with the department of Computer Science.
+He is the founder and leading the Future City initiative at UCF.
+As part of the initiative, he introduced in 2019 the first MS degree in Smart Cities in Engineering in the US.
+He is also the director of the Smart and Safe Transportation Lab, the Winner of the USDOT Solving for Safety Visualization Challenge, Real-time crash risk visualization using integrated tools for traffic safety evaluation and management, November 2019.
+His main expertise and interests are in the areas of traffic safety, transportation technology, simulation, big data and data analytics, ITS and CAV.
+He is pioneer and well recognized nationally and internationally in work and research in real-time safety, Proactive traffic management, integrating road safety and transportation planning and Connected Vehicles.
+In 2015, he was awarded the Pegasus Professorship, the highest honor at UCF.
+Dr. Abdel-Aty has managed 80 research projects of more than $30 million.
+Dr. Abdel-Aty has published more than 825 papers, 425 in journals (Google Scholar citations are more than 31,350 H-Index 98; Science direct papers downloaded more than 400,000 times).
+He supervised to completion 107 PhD and MS students (currently 16 more PhD students).
+He is a member of the Academy of Science, Engineering and Medicine of Florida (ASEMFL).
+Dr. Abdel-Aty is the Editor Emeritus of Accident Analysis and Prevention, the premier journal in safety.
+He is an Executive Associate Editor of the Analytic Methods of Accident Research Journal, and Associate Editor of the ASCE Journal of Transportation Part A: Systems.
+He is a member of the Editorial Boards of the ITS Journal, Transportation Research Part C and the International Journal of Sustainable Transportation, Fellow of both ASCE and ITE, and Senior member of IEEE.
+He is the former Chair of the ASCE Transportation Safety Committee.
+In 2003, he was selected as UCF’s Distinguished Researcher, and in 2007 as UCF’s Outstanding Graduate Teacher.
 He has received multiple research awards from the College of Engineering & Computer Science in 2003, 2008, 2010 and 2012, including the Dean’s Advisory Board award.
 He and his students received multiple awards for their papers and research from ASCE, TRB, WCTR, ITS Florida and FL section ITE.
-His students received twice the best University dissertation, and once the best MS thesis.
-He has been invited to deliver many Keynote speeches in conferences around the world.
+His students received twice the best University dissertation, and once the best MS thesis, and the Milton Pikarsky Memorial Award for the best Masters thesis in the field of science and technology in transportation studies, Council of University Transportation Centers (CUTC), Dec.
+2019.
+Dr. Aty has received the 2020 Roy W. Crum Distinguished Service Award from the Transportation Research Board of the National Academies, National Safety Council’s Distinguished Service to Safety Award, Francis C. Turner award from ASCE for his “outstanding leadership in the field of road safety nationally and internationally”.
+He has also received the 2019 Transportation Safety Council Edmund R. Ricker Award, Institute of Transportation Engineering (ITE) and the Lifetime Achievement Safety Award and S.S.
+Steinberg Award from ARTBA in 2019 and 2022, respectively.
+He has also received multiple International awards including the prestigious Prince Michael International Road Safety Award, London 2019.
+He has delivered more than 30 Keynote speeches in conferences around the world, including in the US, Belgium, Brazil, China, Greece, Korea, Turkey, Italy, KSA, Jordan, Qatar, and UAE.
+He has worked closely with USDOT and multiple state DOTs as well as internationally in China, Korea and Abu Dhabi in implementing numerous safety systems and strategies that lead to much reduction in road crashes around the world.
 He is a registered professional engineer in Florida.

 Web Page